nholtz/steel1-book/_build/tension/lap-splice-01.md

 </div>

 #### Fracture on Effective Net Area
-When the average stress across the net (reduced) area occurs, fracture will occur on that area.
+When the average stress across the net (reduced) area reaches the fracture stress, fracture will occur on that area.
 This is, of course, a failure mode.
+Normally, an account is made of how non-uniform load transfers can affect the stress distribution across the cross-section; if the stress distribution is markedly non-uniform, fracture may occur *before* the average stress reaches the ultimate.
+This account is done by computing and using an effective net area, $A_{ne}$.

+Because the
-Normally, an account is made of how non-uniform load transfers can affect the stress distribution across the cross-section - that is done by computing an effective net area, $A_{ne}$.
-Because the bolts in this connection transfer loads approximately uniformly across the entire cross-section, we can consider the effective net area to be equal to the net area of possible failure surface 1 in the above figure.
+bolts in this connection transfer loads approximately uniformly across the entire cross-section, we can consider the effective net area to be equal to the net area in possible failure path 1 in the above figure.
 (S16 12.3.3.1)

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">